NirantK/blog/content/drafts/first-90-days-as-an-engineer.md

 If you can, pick a task which is closer to your technical strengths.
 E.g. I've done enough text classification in my short career that I can prototype one in 6-8 hours.

 The point of quick "loud" wins is to ensure that you get a steady stream of projects to pick from -- forever.

 It's better for good projects to chase you, instead of vice versa.
 A loud project, well done, will make you attractive to other project owners.

-Not just quick.
-Quick _loud_ wins.
+Not just quick: Quick _loud_ wins.

----

 I hope these help when you join a new gig as an engineer.

 All the Best,
-Till we meet again,

 Natkhat Nirant